YifZhou/RECTE/docs/source/installation.rst

 * lmfit
 * emcee

-For Jupyter notebooks demonstration
+For the Jupyter notebook demonstration

 * jupyter
 * ipywidgets

-You may download the ``requirements.txt`` file and do
+You may download the `requirements.txt <https://github.com/YifZhou/RECTE/blob/master/requirements.txt>`_ file and do

 .. code-block:: bash